DecipherNow/workshops/training/4. Grey Matter Configuration/Grey Matter Configuration Training.md

 ![Edit Control deployment](./1573677890981.png)

-We won't use this deployment file, but instead we will create a new control-file.yaml file (below), and in it contains the following changes:
+We won't use this deployment file, but instead we will create a new `control-file.yaml` file (below), and in it contains the following changes:

-1. Environment varialbe `GM_CONTROL_CM` will be set to `"file"` to set the discovery type to flat file.
+1. Environment variable `GM_CONTROL_CMD` will be set to `"file"` to set the discovery type to flat file.
 Then, the variables `GM_CONTROL_FILE_FILENAME` and `GM_CONTROL_FILE_FORMAT` will be added,  telling GM Control what the name of the file to use is (in this case `/tmp/routes.yaml`), and what type of file it is (in this case `yaml`).
 Take a look at the first set of commented arrows (`#<-`) in the env section below to see this change.

 2. A volume mount actually adding the file `routes.yaml`.
 We will mount the volume pointing at the configMap that we just created, which contains the `routes.yaml` information.
 For more information on using configMaps, see the [kubernetes docs](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/).
 Since we told Control to look for the file at `/tmp/routes.yaml` in `GM_CONTROL_FILE_FILENAME` above, we want to mount the `routes.yaml` file contained in `routes-config` configMap to the Control container at `/tmp/`.
 Thus, we will add the volume and volumeMount to the control config notes with (`#<-`) in the file below.